rickmed/sailbot/README.md

 - Can open browser windows, let them stay opened and reattach to that window when running a separate script.
 - Multiple concurrent/independent browsers.
 - Seamless support working with sites with iframes.
-- Waits until elements are visible to perform actions.
+- Waits until elements are loaded/visible (default) or loaded/hidden to perform actions.
 - Only chrome supported.

 ## Installation